2,633,800 hectares (26,338 sq. km.) (10,169 sq. mi.)

 Savanna, tropical and subtropical forest

-Known as the “Land of a Thousand Hills,” Rwanda rests just below the equator and its size, while small—about the size of Maryland—has a rich geography with mountains, savannas, and many lakes.
+Known as the “Land of a Thousand Hills,” Rwanda rests just below the equator and its size, while small has a rich geography comprised of mountains, savannas, and many lakes.
 This landlocked nation is at a high altitude.
-It also has one of the 20 deepest lakes in the world, Lake Kivu.
+It is also home to Lake Kivu, one of the 20 deepest lakes in the world.

-There are three national parks and most of the large mammals are found here, including the Ruwenzori colobus arboreal monkeys.
-They have the biggest troop size of any primate in Africa and can move in groups of up to 400.
+The country houses three national parks where most of its large mammals are found, including the Ruwenzori colobus arboreal monkeys.
+These monkeys have the biggest troop size of any primate in Africa and can move in groups of up to 400.

 Rwanda is still continuing to rebuild long after a decade of war.
-Besides fixing its infrastructure, it must also deal with one of the most densely populated countries in all of Africa.
-With more than 11 million people—and growing—it faces challenges of having a population where more than 40% are estimated to be under the age of 15.
+Aside from improving its infrastructure, Rwanda is also challenged by being one of the most densely populated countries in all of Africa.
+With more than 12 million people and growing, nearly 40 percent of Rwanda’s population is comprised of youth under the age of 15.

-Most people live in rural areas in poverty.
-This generates pressure to take away protected areas and convert it into farmland.
-It also causes deforestation, as people exploit forest products like bamboo or firewood for fuel.
+Most people live in rural areas in poverty, resulting in pressures to convert protected areas into farmland and causing deforestation, as people exploit forest products like bamboo or firewood for fuel.

 Rampant poaching of small mammals is a new challenge.
 Previously, poachers targeted large mammals.
 But, due to the extinction of buffalo and the elephants in Nyungwe National Park, they have moved on to giant rats and squirrels.
 People have also destroyed hills and trees after setting fires that spread while they attempted to smoke bees from wild hives.